Responding to the environmental crises facing our planet

 How the diocese is taking action

-The diocese is aiming to reach 'net zero' - the point at which we are no longer contributing to climate change.
-We've got two goals: the national Church of England 2030 net-zero carbon goals, which cover buildings and transport, and our wider diocesan goal of reaching net zero in full by 2035.
+The diocese aims to reach 'net zero' - the point at which we are no longer contributing to climate change.
+We've got two goals:

 We also have a goal to become a Silver Eco Diocese by 2026, which will mean embedding holistic creation care across all our activities.

-Church House Oxford is powered by renewable electricity, and we have a Staff Green Group always looking at ways of minimising our office environmental footprint, minimising waste, providing more recycling opportunities, increasing veggie or vegan menu options in the café, inviting colleagues to join in with climate campaigns such as as Great Big Green Week.
-We encourage more sustainable transport options, and all of our bishops drive electric or hybrid vehicles.
+Church House Oxford is powered by renewable electricity, and we have a Staff Green Group always looking at ways of minimising our office environmental footprint, minimising waste, providing more recycling opportunities, increasing veggie or vegan menu options in the café, inviting colleagues to join in with climate campaigns such as Great Big Green Week.